elberrafart/fitness-tracker/README.md

 - React Select
 - DotEnv

 # Installation Instructions
-To get project set up you must first install all of the dependencies on the root folder:
+To get the project set up you must first install all of the dependencies on the root folder:

 Run:
 npm install express mongoose body-parser